Ontario and Canada Legal Rights Explained

 9. Information with respect to the person's status in Canada.

-First notice that the language in s.17 is permissive: that the "administrator MAY ...require".
+First notice that the language in s.17 is permissive: that the "administrator may ...require".
 This means that the requirement is not a mandatory one on the part of the administrator - but discretionary.
 Legally, any discretionary duty must be exercised reasonably in all the circumstances of the situation - and as well the exercise of this discretion may be reviewed before the Social Benefits Tribunal (see Ch.8: "Procedures and Appeals").
-If there is a reasonable excuse why the information cannot be provided, the administrator must consider whether they should insist on full compliance.
+If there is a reasonable excuse why the information cannot be provided by the applicant, the administrator must consider whether they should insist on the optional requirement being complied with.
+It is a necessary conclusion from the legal fact that this discretion has been granted, that in some instances it must be exercised so as to waive the applicant's information burden.

-Next note that the phrasing: "information necessary to determine and verify", easily encompasses the claimant giving (1) eligibility information (eg. income information) and (2) giving further information that would enable the eligibility information to be verified BY THE ADMINISTRATOR (eg. the name and contact information of an employer).
-Recall the discussion of the burden on the administrator to investigate eligibility on their own [(s.1(b) "Comment" above].
+Next note that the phrasing: "information necessary to determine and verify", easily encompasses the claimant giving (1) eligibility information (eg. income information) and (2) giving further information that would enable the eligibility information to be verified by the administrator (eg. giving the name and contact information of an employer who has paid them wages).
+Recall the discussion of the burden on the administrator to investigate eligibility (see s.1 above).

-Next - all of the listed items in 17(2) - except items 3 and 5 - require only "information" or "numbers", and item 5 requires a medical report in some circumstances (usually for medical workfare participation waiver).
-ONLY item 3 applies a requirement for anything like 'verification': ie. "PROOF of the person's identity and of his or her birth date."
+Next - all of the listed items in 17(2) - except items 3 and 5 - require only "information" or "numbers", and item 5 only requires a medical report in some circumstances (usually for medical workfare participation waiver).
+Only item 3 requires anything like 'verification': ie. "proof of the person's identity and of his or her birth date."

 Note: